nguyengiabach1201/Iris/README.md

 A text-based adventure game engine

 ## How to use
+Iris has its own markup language, called Iris-script.

+Iris-script is incredibly easy to learn, within a few minutes, you will able to make a text-based game yourself!

 ### Syntax
 **1. Paragraphs**
+The most basic part of an Iris

 **2. Comments**
 ```
-// This is a comment, and this is unprintable!
+# This is a comment, and this is unprintable!
 ```

 **3. Sections**